rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 #### How much money are you applying for?

-Please put in a specific number, not a range.
+Please put in an exact value, not a range.

 #### How long do you expect your project to take to complete (number of hours work and the total amount of time from start to finish)?